 Pecan Tree Pecan Tree: The stately pecan tree can soar as high as seventy feet to a hundred feet and have a trunk diameter of six feet.
 The pecan tree displays alternate leaves in thick clusters of nine to fifteen leaflets, creating a shady green oasis on a hot summer day.
 They are a specimen that proudly dots the landscape across the southern United States, especially the southeast region, But the impressive size and priceless beauty are not why most people reach out to TN Nursery to order a pecan tree.
 Most people, as you might suspect, cultivate the pecan tree for the eventual payoff of the harvest of the slightly sweet single-seed nut--the pecan.
 Southern folks give pecans as gifts, use them for baking, or crack them and snack on them.
 However you wish to use them, it all starts with a healthy pecan tree.
 Pecan Trees Don't Require Much Care You will find that pecan trees don't ask for much care from you if you are within a hardiness zone that supports their growth.
 They need a warm, humid climate and full sunshine--or a partially sunny spot that receives at least six hours of filtered sun each day.
 Besides that, you need well-amended, loosened soil.
 It is less fussy about the soil type, as long as you break up any soil compaction before planting your bare root plant; decompaction will help it establish a healthy root system.
 You'll also need to water the sapling as necessary, especially during the hottest and driest summer days.
 Once your pecan tree is off to a healthy start, you will do little else.
 An established pecan tree is drought tolerant and will even thrive through dry spells.
 A young, healthy specimen should grow relatively quickly at a pace of one to two feet per year.
 Around year six, you will begin the reap the reward of an abundance of pecans.
 The pecan tree is hardy and can live for as long as three hundred years.
 Order Your Pecan Tree From TN Nursery Today Whether you want the shade you'll have in just a few years or the nuts your tree will produce, order your pecan tree from TN Nursery today.

 Blackberry Plant Blackberry Plant: If you have a partially wooded yard with plentiful sunshine or mixed shade spots, a blackberry plant might make an excellent addition.
 When customers call TN Nursery for advice on easy-care fruit-bearing options, we often suggest the blackberry plant.
 Unlike fruit trees, which can take several years to bear fruit, the blackberry plant might give you a few berries in the first season, ramping up production season after season until year three.
 Once mature, it will supply you with ten to twenty pounds of berries for the next twenty to twenty-five years.
-The Rustic Charm of a Blackberry Plant The blackberry plant grows in brambles or thickets, thriving in sunny clearings at the edges of woods or a forest.
+The Blackberry Plant has A Rustic Charm The blackberry plant grows in brambles or thickets, thriving in sunny clearings at the edges of woods or a forest.
 The North American native plant thrives in full sun or partial sun--a bright spot is a requirement for producing plump and luscious berries.
 The first year you plant your blackberry plant, it will develop a few clusters of petite, pretty white flowers.
 Those flowers may produce a handful of berries during the first season.
 The blooms will produce small white berries that plump up as they mature.
 The berries appear white at first, then reddening to an almost burgundy color and eventually a rich violet to black.
 Ripe blackberries are juicy, sweet, and plump.
 As the plant matures, it grows wider and taller, topping at around six feet.
 They bring lazy summer days and fresh pies (or scrumptious cobblers) to mind.
 Can't you imagine the sweet juices drizzling down your chin as you bite into a lush berry?
 How to Grow a Blackberry Plant The blackberry plant requires a full-sun to partial-sun location for the berries to develop and ripen fully.
 Blackberry plants need approximately one inch of water weekly, especially as the blossoms and berries develop.
 That's because the berry contains a high water content.
 You will not need to assist your plant if your region receives ample weekly rainfall.
 However, gardeners in arid locations must help the blackberry plant by supplying water.
 Although it likes moisture, the blackberry plant does not like wet feet.
 Instead, it prefers soil that drains relatively quickly.
 You'll also need to fertilize it in the springtime as the blossoms develop--that food will nourish the plant and help it produce abundantly.
 Order Your Blackberry Plant From TN Nursery Do you crave the goodness of home-grown blackberries?
 Order your blackberry from TN Nursery today.

 Wild Blackberry Bush Wild Blackberry Bush: TN Nursery presents the wild blackberry bush, a North American native species particularly abundant in the United States.
 The wild blackberry bush is an easy-to-grow, low-maintenance plant that is multi-functional.
 Not only does it bear sinfully sweet and juicy berries, but it also makes a lovely ornamental.
 The five-petaled white flowers grow in beautiful clusters sometime between late spring and early summer and then bear those famously delicious berries in the later part of the summertime.
 Some gardeners choose the wild blackberry bush to take advantage of its spread, not for the fruit.
 Each plant can grow as much as five feet across and tall.
 They grow in brambles or thickets and can liven up an area of the yard that may otherwise go underutilized.
-How to Grow the Wild Blackberry B When you plant your wild blackberry bush, remember the five-foot spread.
+Wild Blackberry Bush Care And Grow Information When you plant your wild blackberry bush, remember the five-foot spread.
 Allow them some elbow room for future growth.
 Although the bare root you receive from TN Nursery might look small now, it will mature in just a few growing seasons.
 The wild blackberry shrub is intriguing because its root is perennial, but its foliage is biennial.
 That means the canes grow, bear fruit, then die back; however, fresh canes will emerge to replace the dead ones.
 Annual pruning, either at the end of the season or early spring before flowers develop, will keep a wild blackberry bush in good health.
 They prefer soil that drains well, and you should plan to fertilize them once yearly during late spring.
 Because the wild blackberry bush is a native species, it is drought-tolerant.
 It prefers about an inch of water per week, mainly as it produces blossoms and berries.
 However, it is resilient and can tolerate short dry spells.
 Order Your Wild Blackberry Bush From TN Nursery Are you yearning to try your hand at making delicious wild blackberry pies?
 Order your wild blackberry bush from TN nursery today.